Top 10 Best Progressive Rock Songs

-Not sure why it is listed as "Pt.
-1", since the whole thing is one song...
-Anyways I would've picked Pink Floyd - Echoes but I gave Thick As a Brick my vote because I think it should definitely be higher in the list.
+I'm not sure why it is listed as "Pt.
+1", since the whole thing is one song.
+Anyway, I would've picked "Echoes" by Pink Floyd, but I gave "Thick As a Brick" my vote because I think it should definitely be higher on the list.
 This song has so much intricate and interwoven instrumental layering, and the lyrics are just fantastic as well.

 A 20-minute-long palette of emotions, this composition is truly epic and brings up feelings so complex I can't describe.
-I've stumbled upon it on accident and now it is my all-time favorite prog rock song.
+I've stumbled upon it by accident and now it is my all-time favorite prog rock song.

-You really understand how difficult and complex is Tarkus when you try to play it.
-It has many tempo changes and its structure is very atypical. 'enough said.
+You really understand how difficult and complex Tarkus is when you try to play it.
+It has many tempo changes and its structure is very atypical.
+Enough said.

 This song is a great example of progressive rock at its best, by the band who helped to jumpstart the genre.
-The lyrics are relevant, Robert Fripp is great and the music is a genius arrangement.
+The lyrics are relevant, Robert Fripp is great, and the music is a genius arrangement.

 I love this song so much.
 The sax and the guitar are amazing.
 But I like Epitaph better.

-This is an amazing.
+This is amazing.
 It's not only one of the best Pink Floyd songs but one of the best in the world.
 I seriously think this song is vastly underrated.

-Pink Floyd's best composition in my opinion.
+Pink Floyd's best composition, in my opinion.
 Great soloing, beautiful lyrics, amazing buildup to the end, organic but not overly repetitive.

 Those four notes… Nothing in the world can beat them.

-Wow great work!
-Nevertheless the lyrics are quite mysterious and should be more precise.
-But this doesn't mean this is not a timeless masterpiece, and in fact it is!
+Wow, great work!
+Nevertheless, the lyrics are quite mysterious and should be more precise.
+But this doesn't mean this is not a timeless masterpiece, and in fact, it is!

-One of the best of camel
+One of the best of Camel.

 Best of all time!

-One of the absolute best
+One of the absolute best.

-I believe it's the best song of the album "The dark side of the moon", and of course it's one of the best songs of progressive rock.
+I believe it's the best song of the album "The Dark Side of the Moon", and of course, it's one of the best songs of progressive rock.